marilynpesantez/churn_prediction-1/README.md

 Identify how well the logistic regression model predicts churn on test data using accuracy, AUC, and optimized decision thresholds to understand how reliably the model can flag at-risk customers.

-# Model Overview
+# Model Overview & Methodology
 A logistic regression model was fit to estimate the likelihood that a customer will churn (Churn = 1) rather than remain active (Churn = 0).
 Key modeling decisions were made:

-- All categorical variables were **one-hot encoded**
-- **Redundant dummy variables were removed** to eliminate perfect multicollinearity
-- **Train/test split with stratification** to maintain an even churn rate across both sets
-- The model was estimated using statsmodel.Logit for coefficients, p-values, and odd ratios
 - Predictive scoring with ROC--AUC and confusion matrices on the held-out test set

 The final model achieved a Pseudo R^2 of about .26, suggesting that about a quarter of churn behavior can be explained by the included attributes, indicating strong explanatory power for customer churn behavior.

 # Methodology
 **(1) Data Proprocessing:**
 - Converted TotalCharges to numeric and dropped rows with missing values.
 - Dropped unique customer identifier (customerID)
 - One-hot encoded categorical variables using pd.get_dummies()
-- Dropped redundant dummy variables (e.g., MultipleLines_No phone service, No internet service sub-columns) to avoid perfect multicollinearity
+- Dropped redundant dummy variables (e.g., MultipleLines_No phone service, No internet service sub-columns) to eliminate perfect multicollinearity
 - Ensured all predictors were numeric; converted boolean dummies to float

 **(2) Train/Test Split & Model Fitting:**
-- Separated predictors and target:
+- Separated predictors (X) and binary target (Y)
-  -   Target: Churn (retained = 0, churned = 1)
-  -   Features: tenure, charges, service mix, contract type, payment method, etc.
+  -   X: tenure, charges, service mix, contract type, payment method, etc.
--   Split into training (70%) and test (30%) sets, stratified on churn to maintain even rate.
+  -   Y: Churn (retained = 0, churned = 1)
+- **Used a train/test (70%/30%) split with stratification** to maintain an even churn rate across both sets
--   Added intercept term and fit a logistic regression model using statsmodels.logit
--   Extracted coefficients, p-values, and odd ratios
+-   Fit/estimated a logistic regression model using statsmodels.logit to extract coefficients, p-values, and odd ratios

+- Predictive scoring with ROC--AUC and confusion matrices on the held-out test set

+The final model achieved a Pseudo R^2 of about .26, suggesting that about a quarter of churn behavior can be explained by the included attributes, indicating strong explanatory power for customer churn behavior.

-# Interpretations
+# Key Insights & Interpretations
 **A. Interpret Logistic Regression**
-Understand the direction, magnitude, and significance of each predictor
+Understand the direction, magnitude, and significance of each predictor using:

-- Evaluated model performance on the test set using accuracy, ROCAUC, and the cohnfusion matrix
+- Logistic regression coefficients
+- Odds ratios
+- 95% confidence intervals
+- p-values

+This section answers:
+Which features are most strongly associated with churn, and why?

+**Predictive Evaluation**
+Evaluate how well the model identifies churners on unseen data using the following metrics:
+- Accuracy
+- ROC–AUC
+- Confusion matrix
+- Optimal threshold selection (≈ 0.24) using Youden’s J statistic

+This section answers:
+How well does the model detect churn when applied in a real-world scenario?

 - Used ROC analysis to identify optimal decision threshold

-# Key Insights (Odds Ratio Interpretation)

 # Summary of Findings
 - Contract length and tenure are the strongest retention indicators.